 See a Physical Therapist – Without a Doctor Referral

 If you’re in pain, off-balance, feeling dizzy, or can’t perform a physical task you previously could, Physical Therapy may be able to help without a referral from your physician.
-Evaluations are free if therapy is not indicated.
-If therapy is needed, the initial evaluation is billable through insurance. *Physical Therapists cannot order x-ray or prescriptions.
+Screenings are free if therapy is not indicated.
+If therapy is needed, the initial evaluation is billable through insurance. *Physical Therapists cannot offer a formal medical diagnosis, order x-rays, or prescriptions.

 “Our goal is to help you reach your maximum potential.
 Whether it is tying your shoes, going for a walk without pain, running a marathon or winning state championships, we’re here to help you obtain your highest quality of life!”